t8/rpiAutoGarden/README.md

 - Insert the Micro-SD card into your Raspberry PI and power it on
 - If you don't see your device on the Resin.io Dashboard after 10 minutes, you have done something wrong
 - Install the [Resin CLI](https://github.com/resin-io/resin-cli) onto your computer (not the Raspberry Pi)
-  - This should not be installed into this repository
+  - This should not be installed into the root of this repository
+- CD into this repository, wherever you downloaded it
+- Type `resin login` and follow the instructions to login to your Resin.io account

 # MORE INSTRUCTIONS COMING WHEN I ACTUALLY MAKE MY OWN